oroinc/documentation/user_guide_sales_tools/magento/magento_default_workflows.rst

 3. Once a call has been logged, there are two options:

   - Record Feedback: the *Record Feedback* form will appear.
-Fill it out, and click :guilabel:`Submit` to save it in the system.
+Fill it out, and click **Submit** to save it in the system.

     There can be no more calls or emails to the customer related to this cart.